ctstone/bot-sample/README.md

 # Bot Sample

+> This project uses private builds available only on a private npm repo.
+Before continuing make sure you run the following in this repo: `vsts-npm-auth -config .npmrc`.
+>
+> If you do not have `vsts-npm-auth`, you can install it with: `npm install -g vsts-npm-auth --registry https://registry.npmjs.com --always-auth false`

 To configure this sample, create a file in the root of the repo called `.env` with contents:

 ```ini